Purpose of the critique:

 A note for the easy-going and free-spirited– sorry about all the rules.
 Our rules were not created in the abstract.
 They were developed to handle problematic behaviors that the group encountered over the past 20+ years.
 Each situation gave birth to a rule.
 The rules clarify expectations and allow us to get on with the writing and critiquing without fuss or conflict.
 We’ve found structure and boundaries makes dogs, kids, and groups happier.

 Meetings are bi-weekly on Sundays.
 Door opens about 1pm.
-After a few minutes of socializing and getting settled, critiquing starts around 1:10pm and ends around 4:30pm.
+After a few minutes of socializing and getting settled, critiquing starts not later than 1:10pm and ends around 4:30pm.
 We take a ten minute break about 3pm.
 Bring a beverage (and snacks or lunch).

-We are not a drop-in occasionally, public open-mike kind of group.
-The norm is regular attendance.
+We are not a drop-in occasionally, public, open-mike kind of group.
+Regular attendance is the norm.

 We’re a sizable group, consisting of productive published and unpublished genre writers.
 Membership is capped at 12.
 Sometimes we have a waiting list.